Jim2E/bid_ask_kucoin_live/README.md

 - Use KuCoin SDK docs to connect to Websocket: https://github.com/Kucoin/kucoin-python-sdk
 - Import and use asyncio to work around having to create a client server.
 - Subscribe this topic: "/contractMarket/level2:{symbol}", to get Level 2 order book data.The websocket system will send the incremental feed to you.
 - Plot bar chart of latest 50 bid/asks.
-Also, see average of 50 bids, ask, and other useful metrics such as spread.
+Get an average of 50 bids, ask, and other useful metrics.
 - You can use this for live trading or other lower time-frame trading strategies.

 <p align="center">